rlv-dan/ShellThumbs/README.md

 # ShellThumbs

-Extract thumbnails and icons for files using the Windows Shell API
+C# project for extracting thumbnails and icons for files using the Windows Shell API.
+You can get thumbnails/previews for images, videos, documents and other file types that have registered shell extensions.
+If not you get th file icon instead.

 ## About